kbhedi715881/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 This quote emphasizes the importance of avoiding unnecessary optimization early in the development process.
 It's better to write clear, simple code that works correctly and can be easily understood by others, rather than trying to optimize for performance too soon.
 Optimization should only be done after profiling and identifying bottlenecks in the code.

+# 2023-12-07
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary.